Chapter 30 : 29- The Rage of Debt

 Hermione sighed deeply.
 “Kingsley said that Minister Mulvenna and Lance Ryder will be arriving early.”
 Both Harry and Kory glared at Hermione, as though they were offended for her changing the subject.
 “Might I suggest that we discuss the matter later?
 Preferably after a war changing meeting.”

-Harry and Kory both breathed deeply and Kory made for the door.
+Harry and Kory both breathed deeply before Kory made for the door.
 “I’ll see you in my office for the meeting.”

 When Kory had left, Harry slumped onto his desk, massaging his forehead.